HanchenXiong/deep-tsne-embedding/README.md

 ### learn a direct deep embedding using a DNN with t-SNE as loss function (batch version of computing P)
 https://nbviewer.jupyter.org/github/HanchenXiong/deepembedding/blob/master/deepebedding-with-tSNE-batchloss.ipynb

-this does not work, although it's promising in terms of scaling up.
+Instead of computing global P, a local P is computed for each mini batch.
+This does work, it's promising in terms of scaling up.